-Many years ago when were were visiting Rome, we took a trip to see Saint Peter’s Basilica.
+Many years ago when we were visiting Rome, we took a trip to see Saint Peter’s Basilica.
 As I was wandering around, I came across a statue of Mary and Jesus.
 Jesus was lying in her arms, and I could see the nail print in his hand and the veins in his arm.
 I admired the artwork and my mind wandered back to my high school days when I studied art and read the book about Michelangelo.

 As I stood there admiring and reminiscing, the Holy Spirit said to me: “Thou shalt not make any graven image.”
 It was a shock to me, and I tried to reason with the Holy Spirit, by saying: “But this is Michelangelo.”
 The Holy Spirit replied: “No, it is wrong.”
 It was a shock to my thinking.
 I grew up in a church where I was told that we are in the New Testament.
 We are not under all the Old Testament laws.
 Yet here was the Holy Spirit quoting from the 10 commandments!
 I had to do some serious thinking.
 As we flew in the plane across the Alps, I thought of church as being a mixture of Israel and Rome.
 We had spent 6 days in Israel and 3 days in Rome.

 Later on we were working as assistant superintendents at a large apartment building in Canada.
-One weekend when the cleaners were off duty, I was changing the dumpster by the compacter, when someone threw down a whole set of encyclopedias and a two volume dictionary.
+One weekend when the cleaners were off duty, I was changing the dumpster by the compacter, when someone threw down a whole set of encyclopedia and a two volume dictionary.
 Those were the days before computers.
-I had never owned a set of encyclopedias before, so I picked them up, cleaned them off, and took them home.
+I had never owned a set of encyclopedia before, so I picked them up, cleaned them off, and took them home.

 One day the thought came to me: “What does Tuesday mean?”
 In all my years of growing up in school, I just believed everything that people told me.
 So I looked up Tuesday, and was shocked to find it is named after a pagan god.
 A ‘god’ of war!
 At that time, the Holy Spirit also brought to my remembrance a verse in the Bible where The LORD said: ‘and make no mention of the name of other gods, neither let it be heard out of thy mouth.’
-So, even though I know the names of all these pagan gods, I feel I must not mention them.
+(Exodus 23:13) So, even though I know the names of all these pagan gods, I feel I must not mention them.